David-904905/Frontend/daytwentyeight/frontend/README.md

 - For the dashboard stuff and home page, we can implement it in such a way that after logging in, a token is stored in the local storage, then the login status is changed, then we can have a useeffect that fires when the logins status changes, that useeffect will then trigger a function that fetches the user details, and caches them in the localstorage, and then that cached data will be used to update the value in the ui, without causing a full on page reload.

+# React Notes

+- The main.tsx semicolon error usually represents a build tool error.

+# Discoveries

+- The Man United anthem has the tune of Mine Eyes Have Seen the Glory.

+- Abide with me.

 # Notes